Commission of Inquiry on Ukraine to Conduct Mission to the Country

-The Commissioners will visit several locations in Ukraine, including Uman in Cherkasy region and Kyiv, as part of their ongoing fact-finding mission to investigate alleged human rights violations and abuses, and international humanitarian law violations and to meet with victims and witnesses.
+The Commissioners will travel to Kyiv as part of their ongoing fact-finding mission to investigate alleged human rights violations and abuses, and international humanitarian law violations.

-The three Commissioners taking part in the mission - Erik Møse (Chair), Pablo de Greiff and Vrinda Grover - are expected to meet government officials, including key ministers, members of civil society, representatives of United Nations agencies, international organisations, and the diplomatic corps to discuss the situation in the country.
+The three Commissioners taking part in the mission - Erik Møse (Chair), Pablo de Greiff and Vrinda Grover - are expected to meet government officials, members of civil society, representatives of United Nations agencies and international organizations to discuss the situation in the country.

-Background: The UN Independent International Commission of Inquiry on Ukraine is an independent body mandated by the UN Human Rights Council to, among other things, investigate all alleged violations and abuses of human rights and violations of international humanitarian law, and related crimes in the context of the aggression against Ukraine by the Russian Federation.
+Background: The UN Independent International Commission of Inquiry on Ukraine is an independent body mandated by the UN Human Rights Council to investigate all alleged violations and abuses of human rights and violations of international humanitarian law, and related crimes in the context of the aggression against Ukraine by the Russian Federation.
 Its aim is to establish the facts, circumstances and root causes of any such violations and abuses; and to collect, consolidate and analyse evidence of such violations and abuses, including their gender dimension, in view of any future legal proceedings.
-The Commission will submit reports of its activities to the General Assembly in October 2023, and to the UN Human Rights Council in March 2023.
+The Commission will submit a comprehensive report to the UN Human Rights Council in March 2024.

 More information on the work of the Commission can be found here